Q1. Why does a compass needle get deflected when brought near a bar magnet?

 Q2.
 List the properties of magnetic lines of force.

-Answer: The properties of magnetic lines of force or magnetic field lines are :
+Answer: The properties of magnetic lines of force are:

-1. They form closed loops, starting from the north pole and ending at the south pole of a magnet.
+(i) They always form closed loops, emerging from the north pole and entering the south pole.

-5. They emerge from the north pole and enter the south pole of a magnet.
+(v) They are directed from the north to the south pole outside the magnet.

 Q3.
 Why don’t two magnetic lines of force intersect each other?